Can Philodendron Grow In Water? (How To+Care)

 Not all species of philodendrons can grow in water, but the popular Heart Leaf philodendron and Velvet Leaf Vine philodendron can be grown in water.
 Clip a cutting from the node and put it in a jar of water.
 You just need to keep changing the water every few days, and your plant will grow.

 If you already have a philodendron, you can take a healthy cutting from the existing plant, propagate it in water, and leave it there even after it grows roots.
-Growing a philodendron in water can save you from a lot of hassle, and let’s not forget how it can liven up the space where you place it.
+Growing a philodendron in water can save you a lot of hassle, and let’s not forget how it can liven up the space where you place it.

 If you wish to grow your philodendron in water, read this article as we will discuss how you can grow it in water and how you can take care of it.